ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

 Submit
 ======
-There are few options for submitting the batch job, all with an option to halt_on_error.
-The most common option :py:meth:`~tcex.tcex_ti_batch.TcExBatch.submit_all` provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).
-When using this method it is possible to control the halt_on_error behavior for each step using global overrides.
+There are few options for submitting the batch job, all with an option to **halt_on_error**.
+The most common option, :py:meth:`~tcex.tcex_ti_batch.TcExBatch.submit_all`, provides a simple interface that will perform all the individual step by default (e.g., request create and upload, poll for status, retrieve errors, and submit files).
+When using this method, it is possible to control the **halt_on_error** behavior for each step using global overrides.

 .. code-block:: python
     :linenos: